 If you are in the mood for candy or simply looking for an interesting store to explore head a few blocks further to Dulceria Ayala.
 This store sells all kinds of Mexican candy as well as spices, dried fruit, pure vanilla, honey, pinatas, and lots more!

 For the tequila connoisseurs, head to downtown Rosarito and visit Mercado del Mar.
 To find it, you must first navigate through a small market.
 Once inside, you’ll find another very large room with a massive selection of Baja California wines, different liquors, and 350 types of tequila.

 In total there are over 1,000 different types of liquor in the store.
 Don’t forget to leave room in your suitcase when packing!

 If you’re a taco enthusiast, lunch at Tacos el Yaqui is a must.

-The owner, Felipe Nunoz who goes by the nickname Yaqui, (he is Yaqui Indian from Zacatecas in Northern Mexico) and knows how to make a mean carne asada taco (also known as Tacos Perrones).
+The owner, Felipe Nunoz who goes by the nickname Yaqui, (he is Yaqui Indian from Zacatecas in Northern Mexico) knows how to make a delicious carne asada taco (also known as Tacos Perrones).
 He started with a food cart in 1984 that eventually became so busy, he opened up a restaurant.
-It’s now one of the most famous tacos joints in Baja.
+It’s now one of the most famous taco shops in Baja.